outr/youi/tutorial/tutorial.md

 Example:
 `src/main/resources/jquery-1.8.2.min.js`

 Then create a new module, such as `jquery182.scala`.
-I could look like the following.
+It could look like the following.

 ```scala